 Years

-Office and electronic equipment 3
+Office, electronic equipment & Software 3

 Improvements 10

 Motor Vehicles 5

 Furniture and Fixtures 10

 Subsequent costs are included in the asset's carrying amount or recorded as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of a replaced part is written off.
-All other repairs and maintenance are charged to the Statement of Comprehensive Income during the financial period in which they are incurred.
+All i) Property and Equipment ... continued other repairs and maintenance are charged to the statement of comprehensive income during the financial period in which they are incurred.

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each financial position date.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each financial reporting date.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
-The recoverable amount is the higher of the asset's fair value less cost to sell and value in use.
+The recoverable amount is the higher of the asset's fair value less costs to sell and value in use.

-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized within other income and expenses in the Statement of Comprehensive Income.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized within other income and expenses in the statement of comprehensive income.